It was September of 1816 and two Parisian boys were playing in the courtyard of the Louvre, the famous museum in Paris.

 We use lukewarm phrases like, “I'm doing well with the time I have available.”
 Or, “I've been trying really hard recently.”
 Rarely do these statements include any type of hard measurement.
 They are usually just soft excuses that make us feel better about having a goal that we haven't made much real progress toward.
 (I know because I've been guilty of saying many of these things myself.)

 Why do these little lies matter?

-Because they are preventing us from being self-aware.
-Emotions and feelings are important and they have a place, but when we use feel-good statements to track our progress in life, we end up lying to ourselves about what we’re actually doing.
+Because they are preventing us from self-awareness.
+Emotions and feelings are important and they have a place, but when we use feel-good statements to track our progress in life, we end up lying to ourselves about what we're actually doing.

 When the stethoscope came along it provided a tool for physicians to get an independent diagnosis of what was going on inside the patient.
 We can also use tools to get a independent diagnosis of what is going on inside our own lives.

 If you're serious about getting better at something, then one of the first steps is to know—in black-and-white terms—where you stand.
 You need self-awareness before you can achieve self-improvement.

 Here are some tools I use to make myself more self-aware:

 Workout Journal – For the past 5 years or so, I have used my workout journal to record each workout I do.
 While it can be interesting to leaf back through old workouts and see the progress I've made, I have found this method to be most useful on a weekly basis.
 When I go to the gym next week, I will look at the weights I lifted the week before and try to make a small increase.
 It's so simple, but the workout journal helps me avoid wasting time in the gym, wandering around, and just “doing some stuff.”
 With this basic tracking, I can make focused improvements each week.